smehner1/mini-ipd/README.md

 - needs configured Mini-Internet
 - **does not need configured flows $\rightarrow$ can be configured using the traffic controller**
-    - configure them manually as shown in #generate-flow-configuration-for-your-case
+    - configure them manually as shown in [Generate Flow Configuration For Your Case](#42-generate-flow-configuration-for-your-case)
 - start day traffic with
     - flow generation `-g`
     - noise `-n <value>` (value between 0 and 1)
     - warp factor `-w <value>` (value represents seconds that each iteration will last)
     - given overall flows number `-f <value>`
-    - for definition of overflow and hypergiants see #generate-flow-configuration-for-your-case
+    - for definition of overflow and hypergiants see [Generate Flow Configuration For Your Case](#42-generate-flow-configuration-for-your-case)
 - after 24 iterations the traffic generator will automatically stop all traffic
     - setting Flag `--killcollector` also stops a running netflow collector and the Netflow is also directly connected (`ipd-implementation/tools/connect_netflow.py`)